koenrane/KR-new-site/content/design.md

 Favicons are those little website icons you see in your tab bar.
 Inspired by [`gwern.net`](https://gwern.net) and Wikipedia, I decided to show favicons next to links.
 Including favicons has several benefits, from "the reader often knows what to expect" to "it just looks nice."

-I wrote a server-side HTML transformer implementing the following algorithm:
+I wrote a server-side HTML transformation implementing the following algorithm:

 1. Takes as input a semi-processed HTML syntax tree,
 2. Finds all of the link elements,